rockstor/rockstor-doc/interface/overview.rst

-It is assumed that :ref:`pools` and one or more shares in those pools (see our :ref:`createshare`) have already been created, appropriate for the Rock-on requirements, e.g. a *plex-movies* share and a *plex-config* share.
+It is assumed that :ref:`pools` and one or more shares in those pools (see our :ref:`createshare`) have already been created, appropriate for the Rock-on requirements, e.g. a *plex-media* share and a *plex-config* share.

 As a one-time setup activity, it is also necessary create the :ref:`rockons_root` share.